Share this Post

 Non-Surgical Alternatives to Total Joint Replacement

-Before resorting to total joint replacement surgery, it’s important to first explore all of the alternatives.
+Before resorting to surgery, it’s important to first explore all of the joint replacement alternatives.
 Dr. Gartshteyn and our team at CORE Medical & Wellness can put together a customized treatment plan to help you avoid surgery.
 Our objective is to reduce chronic pain and minimize joint damage to improve physical function and your overall quality of life.
 We take an integrative approach to treating joint pain, which may include one or more of the following:

 - Physical Therapy – This often involves a combination of hot and cold therapy, exercises to increase mobility, and electrical nerve stimulation.